Torbreck

-Torbreck is an Australian winery in the Barossa Valley, founded by David Powell in 1994.
+Torbreck is an Australian winery in the Barossa Valley, established in 1994.
 The winery was named one of the World's Top 100 Wine Estates by Robert Parker.
-The winery is named after a forest in Scotland where Powell worked as a lumberjack.
+The winery is named after a forest in Scotland where the original owner Dave Powell worked as a lumberjack.
 The wines are made in a style emulating those of the Rhône Valley and are made from various grapes including red grapes Shiraz, Grenache and Mataró as well as white grapes Viognier, Roussanne and Marsanne.

 History

 Torbreck Vintners was founded by David Powell in 1994.
-He had begun working for Robert "Rocky" O'Callaghan at Rockford Wines in the Barossa Valley several years prior to that and had discovered a few sections of dry-grown old vines. that had been abandoned by their current owner because the yields were considered too low to pay for their maintenance.

-Inspired to create his own label, but lacking sufficient capital for an outright purchase of grapes, Powell began to share-farm the vineyard, a practice which involves working without pay until the grapes are sold, at which time the owner is paid a percentage of the market rate for his grapes and the share-farmer keeps the grapes for their own use (see sweat equity).
-The share-farming principle enabled Torbreck to obtain fruit from the very best vineyards in the Barossa Valley, while at the same time giving Powell practical experience working with old vines in the vineyard and winery.
+In late 2002 the estate was placed into receivership.
+Torbreck was purchased by Australian businessman Jack Cowin from receivers for 6.5 million Australian dollars, with Powell retained as winemaker and managing director.
+In 2008, the estate was acquired by Peter Kight, the owner of Quivira Winery in Sonoma County's Dry Creek Valley in California.
+Powell left the winery in 2013.

+In 2016 Barossa winemaker Ian Hongell was appointed Chief Winemaker, and subsequently General Manager.
+Along with Viticulturalist Nigel Bleischke, they have further championed Torbreck's long-term dedication to old vine Barossa vineyards and heritage clones, and incorporated sustainable vineyard practices across their vineyards.

+In 2017, Torbreck expanded the original settler’s cottage cellar door to become an international guest centre, and now exports wines to over 50 countries.